john-harrold/ruminate/README.md

 you will need to first install the development versions of `{onbrand}` and `{formods}`.

-# Running in ruminate
+# Running ruminate

 ## In RStudio

-This will run the default/stable version of rumiante:
+This will run the default/stable version of ruminate:

 ``` r
 library(ruminate)